augerai/a2ml/README.md

 # a2ml - Automation of AutoML
 Th A2ML ("Automate AutoML") project is a set of scripts to automate Automated Machine Learning tools from multiple vendors.
 The intention is to provide a common API for all Cloud AutoML vendors.
 Data scientists can then train their datasets against multiple AutoML models to get the best possible predictive model.
 May the best "algorithm/hyperparameter search" win.

-## The PREDICT Pipeline
+## The PREDIT Pipeline
 Every AutoML vendor has their own API to manage the datasets and create and manage predictive models.
 They are similar but not identical APIs.
 But they share a common set of stages:
 * Importing data for training
-* Configuring the training parameters (targets, features, algorithms to consider)
 * Train models with multiple algorithms and hyperparameters
 * Evaluate model performance and choose one or more for deployment
 * Deploy selected models
 * Predict results with new data against deployed models
 * Review performance of deployed models

-Since ICTEDPR is hard to remember we refer to this pipeline by its conveniently mnemonic anagram: "PREDICT".
+Since ITEDPR is hard to remember we refer to this pipeline by its conveniently mnemonic anagram: "PREDIT" (French for "predict").
 The A2ML project provides classes which implement this pipeline for various Cloud AutoML providers and a command line interface that invokes stages of the pipeline.

 ## A2ML Classes